scikit-learn/enhancement_proposals/slep021/proposal.rst

   method returns a `Bunch` containing 3 attributes: all decrease in score for all repeatitions, the mean, and the standard deviation across the repeats.
   This method is therefore estimator agnostic.
-- The linear estimators have a `coef_` attributes once fitted.
+- The linear estimators have a `coef_` attributes once fitted, which is sometimes used their corresponding importance.
+We documented the limitations when it comes to interpret those coefficients.
 - The decision tree-based estimators have a `feature_importances_` attribute once fitted.